Due Process Procedures and Grievance Procedures Policy

 Solutions’ Psychology Internship has the right to implement these Due Process procedures when they are called for, as described below.
-The internship and its faculty/staff have the right to be treated in a manner that is respectful, professional, and ethical.
+The internship and its Training Committee and staff have the right to be treated in a manner that is respectful, professional, and ethical.
 The program has a right to make decisions related to remediation for an Intern, including probation, suspension and termination, within the limits of this policy.
 The responsibilities of the program include engaging with the Intern in a manner that is respectful, professional, and ethical, making every reasonable attempt to support Interns in remediating behavioral and competency concerns, and supporting Interns to the extent possible in successfully completing the training program.

 DEFINITION OF A PROBLEM